andreic92/aws-lambda-to-elk/README.md

 # aws-lambda-to-elk

 ## Description
-Go project that is responsible with processing Cloud Watch logs and send these to an ES instance.
+Go project that is responsible with processing Cloud Watch logs and send them to an ES instance.

 ## How does it work